-7. Pupils' ratings of the shipping industry's image
+6 Pupils' ratings of the shipping industry's image

 It is possible to calculate estimates of the respondents' ratings of the shipping industry along the seven dimensions that have been identified as reflectors of the images they hold.
 The extracted factors expressed as factor loadings are not easy to interpret quantitatively for this purpose.
 A better approach is to use summated scales.
 These are used as approximations of factors that have been extracted to represent the dimensions.
 A summated scale for a factor, and thereby for a dimension, is normally calculated as an average of the items that load significantly on the factor.
 A summated scale is expressed in the same units as the items and therefore easier to interpret than the factor it represents.
+As for all interval scaled psychometric measures, meaningful conclusions about strength/size/intensity etc. based on a single measurement cannot normally be made.
+All conclusions should be based on comparison between measurements, either between measurements from the same scale applied to different objects or between measurements from different similar scales applied to the same object.
+To make conclusions whether an image or attitude is positive or negative for example from looking only at the average of a single interval scaled variable cannot be recommended, since an interval scale lacks a natural zero point.

-7.1.
+6.1.
 General schools

 Table 6 shows how pupils in general schools rate the image of shipping in the nine identified dimensions.
 The ratings shown in the table can be treated as 7-degree interval scales ranging from 1 to 7, where 7 represent the maximum positive rating.
 The development of summated scales behind the ratings in table 6 is explained in Appendix 3.
-As for all interval scaled psychometric measures, meaningful conclusions about strength/size/intensity etc. based on a single measure cannot normally be made.
-All conclusions should be based on comparison between measures, either between measures from the same scale applied to different objects or between measures from different scales applied to the same object.
 The "Mean rating" at the bottom line of the tables are simple averages of the non- zero ratings per column in the tables presented in order to give a quick overview of levels.